zanshin/gollum/Home.md

-# A Wiki to store my notes, how-tos, and cheat sheets in.¬
+# A Wiki to store my notes, how-tos, and cheat sheets in.

 ## How To